Monopole and instanton effects in QCD: Introduction

-In section V, we calculate the pseudoscalar mass, pseudoscalar decay constant, and the chiral condensate from the correlation functions of the operators~\cite{Gimenez1, Giusti3}.
-We estimate the renormalization constants by non-perturbative calculations~\cite{Bochicchio1, Maiani1, Giusti7, Giusti3, Hernandez2, Wennekers1}.
-We show that the numerical results correspond to the predictions.
+In section 5, we calculate the pseudoscalar mass, pseudoscalar decay constant, and the chiral condensate from the correlation functions of the operators~\cite{Gimenez1, Giusti3}.
+We estimate the renormalization constants by non-perturbative calculations~\cite{Bochicchio1, Maiani1, Giusti3, Hernandez2, Wennekers1}.
+We show that the numerical results correspond to the predictions in section 4.

-In section VI, we calculate the normalization factors at the pion and kaon by matching the numerical results with the experimental results~\cite{Gimenez1, Giusti3}.
-We then re-estimate the decay constants and the chiral condensate considering the normalization factors.
-We estimate the catalytic effects of monopoles on the light quark masses and quantitatively explain why the light quark masses increase.
-Finally, we estimate the catalytic effects of monopoles on the decay width and the lifetime of the charged pion.
+In section 6, we calculate the normalization factors of the pion and kaon by matching the numerical results with the experimental results~\cite{Gimenez1, Giusti3}.
+We then re-estimate the decay constants and the chiral condensate by considering the normalization factors.
+We estimate precisely the instanton effects on the light quark masses and quantitatively explain why the light quark masses increase.
+We show that the numerical results correspond remarkably to the predictions of the instanton effects on the observables.
+Finally, we estimate the catalytic effect on the pion decay.

-In section VII, we provide a summary and conclusions.
+In section 7, we provide a summary and conclusions.